UtrechtUniversity/researchcloud-items/docs/primer/workshop-src.md

 with needs of the user.

 ## 6a.
 Setup network drive connection to Yoda
-(the same procedure can be used to connect a SURF Researchdrive)
+(this procedure can also be used to connect a SURF Researchdrive)
-Show the user how to use the SURF ResearchCloud portal to link Yoda or SURF Researchdrive as an option in the collaboration attributes.
+Show the user how to use the SURF ResearchCloud portal to link Yoda as an option in the collaboration attributes.

 Important: For security reasons, the user should generate a Yoda data access password and use this access token for linking Yoda with a workspace.
-This feature is available per Yoda 1.8.
+This feature requires Yoda release 1.8 or higher.

 ## 6b.
 Setup data transfer with Yoda using iCommands
 Make sure the workspace type includes iRODS icommands.
 Show the user